stevenjudd/stevenjudd.github.io/_posts/2020-03-01-Why-Learn-To-Automate.md

 Below is a comparison of the process the Web Application Administrators used to use for deploying a .NET web application to an internal web server.
 I have anonymized some of the information to make the process more generic:

+(My apologies for the bad table layout.
+I haven't learned how to properly format tables with markdown.)

 |Manual|Scripted|
 |:---|:---|
 |Open Service Request containing the request for deployment|Open Service Request containing the request for deployment|